JurisProject/juris_whitepaper_public/framework.md

 During opinion composition, all Jurists retain access to all case brief, evidence, and discussion details.
 The Jurists of a Consensus Group collaborate by making material contributions in the same form as the earlier discussion.
 Before the end of the opinion composition, each Consensus Group compiles these Opinion Artifacts into a Final Opinion.

 With the submission of the Final Opinion, communication between all participants ceases, and the Final Opinions from both Consensus Groups are delivered to all parties along with a breakdown of the final voting split.
+All voting data, discussion records, and opinions are additionally attached to the contract recored in case of further escalation.

 At this point the disputing parties are again given access to the CDK resolution tools to implement an agreed upon dispute solution.